It seems to me the soul of English soccer is on the terraces. And it…

 When I showed up in 2017, they were in the second-tier Championship, having been promoted via the playoffs from League One the year before.
 Here is a guide to all the leagues and cups.
 That year, they had also won the Football League Trophy, a cup tournament for Leagues One and Two.
 So they had won two trophies the year before at Wembley, and had started the 2016-17 season quite well.
 By February they had faded to the point where even making the playoffs for the Premier League looked out of range.

 In fact, at the end of the following (2017-18) season, Barnsley were relegated back to League One.
 They have since gone up to the Championship and back down to League One where they will play the 2023-24 season.

 Meet Huddersfield Town FC

 Their opponents on this day would be Huddersfield Town FC, another club which I, anyway, had never heard of until the year or so before.
-On this day they hadn’t been in the top tier since 1972, and they were in the third tier from 2001 through 2012.
+They hadn’t been in the top tier since 1972, and they were in the third tier from 2001 through 2012.
 But they started out like a house afire in the Championship, playing an attractive style of football and getting away wins against Newcastle and their archrivals, Leeds.
 They were third in the table when I saw them in Barnsley and would go on to win promotion that year.
 After two years in the Premier League, they went back in 2019.

 For me, seeing one team in the playoff places against another one just outside them was attractive; what really got me excited was that these clubs are only 18 miles apart.
 While neither of them seem to consider the other their biggest rivals — for Huddersfield it’s all about Leeds, and for Barnsley it’s Sheffield Wednesday — that still meant a good chance for a cracking atmosphere, as the Brits would say.